-This edition of Reading Room will attempt to explain the strange and under-investigated connections between comedy, industry and communism through the silent movie and its more ambiguous successor, the musical.
-Owen Hatherley in conversation with Noam Toran.
+This edition of Reading Room attempted to explain the strange and under-investigated connections between comedy, industry and communism through the silent movie and its more ambiguous successor, the musical.
+Owen Hatherley was in conversation with Noam Toran.

 Too often, Soviet avant-garde cinema of the 1920s is seen as a high-minded affair of dialectics, rarefied theory-making and stern propaganda.
 This Reading Room will bring out another, often forgotten side of Soviet filmmakers: their constant dialogue with American silent comedy, something which was always fundamental to their work.